 Explore Delicious Lunch Options

 By the end of your stroll, you’re sure to have worked up an appetite.
 Downtown offers a variety of eateries where you can find a quick bite.
 Oishi is a one stop shop for no-nonsense Japanese cuisine that will leave you feeling rejuvenated.
 From fifty different maki and hand rolls to a local favorite, nigiri sushi, they have options for all.
 Go for the lunch special and receive a free beverage, soup, or salad depending on your preference.
 Formerly located on Franklin Street, Oishi is relocating to a larger space Downtown soon, right on Main Street, joining the variety of other lunch options on Downtown’s main thoroughfare.
-North of City Hall, across from Oishi’s new space, you can find pies and calzones at Woosta Pizza.
+North of City Hall, you can find pies and calzones at Woosta Pizza.
 South of City Hall, you can get excellent soul food from Addie Lee’s.
 Head down Franklin Street for other delicious options.
 Shawarma Palace serves up the best Middle Eastern fare Downtown.
 Don’t skip the baklava.

 Be sure to keep your calendar open during lunchtime on Thursdays in the summer for the Out to Lunch Festival and Farmers’ Market at the Worcester Common Oval.